Foreign exposure, by Dale Adamson

 If you have any overseas investments (shares, bank accounts etc), overseas pension or superannuation scheme, are a beneficiary of an overseas trust or estate, own an overseas property or have loaned any funds to or from an overseas person or entity, you need to notify your tax adviser.

 NZ taxpayers can no longer bury their heads in the sand, thinking that “what the IRD doesn’t know they won’t find out about.”
-The international financial arena is changing.
-IRD has already received information from the USA under their Foreign Account Tax Compliance Act (FATCA).
-NZ, along with over 100 other countries, has also become a party to the Global Automatic Exchange of Information (AEOI), with the first 54 countries exchanging information in the 2017 year, and the balance following the year later.
+Be aware that NZ is one of over 100 countries who are party to the Global Automatic Exchange of Information (AEOI), resulting in the information regarding investments and income being transferred between tax jurisdictions.

 NZ Taxation of overseas interests is complex and covered by multiple rules:

-Lump sum superannuation withdrawals or transfers after 1 April 2014 are subject to the new rules.
+Lump sum foreign superannuation withdrawals or transfers after 1 April 2014 are subject to the new rules.
 These apply even if the funds are banked into a foreign bank account or investment, transferred to an Australian or NZ super scheme, or banked to a NZ bank account.
-The extend to which the funds are taxable depends on the number of years you have been an NZ tax resident.
+The extent to which the funds are taxable depends on the number of years you have been an NZ tax resident.
 Transfers in the first four years may be exempt.
 After that period there is a sliding scale as to what percentage of the amount is taxable.
 It varies from 4.76% in year 1 to 100% after 26 years.
-Transfers from an Australian scheme to a NZ scheme are also not liable for tax.
+Transfers from an Australian scheme to a NZ scheme may not be liable for tax at all.
 Other foreign fund to foreign fund transfers are not taxable until final drawdown.

-Investments in overseas bank accounts and property can also be problematic due to the operation of the financial arrangement (FA) rules and exchange fluctuations .
-As these are another complex area they warrant a separate article.
+Investments in overseas bank accounts and property can also be problematic due to the operation of the financial arrangement (FA) rules and taxation of exchange fluctuations .
+Funds borrowed overseas can also have tax implications.